Website Manager

 Safety Emphasis

-Pitch Counts: Following pitch count rules is mandatory.
+Pitch counts: Following pitch-count rules is mandatory.
 Coaches must track and report pitch counts, including cumulative counts if a player also pitches in Knights.

-Player Health and Allergies: Make sure you are aware of any health issues or allergies players may have.
+Player health and allergies: Make sure you are aware of any health issues or allergies players may have.

 Respect & Sportsmanship